a2aproject/a2a-go/README.md

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 Before starting work on a new feature or significant change, please open an issue to discuss your proposed approach with the maintainers.
-This helps ensure your contribution aligns with the project's goals and prevents duplicated effort or wasted work
+This helps ensure your contribution aligns with the project's goals and prevents duplicated effort or wasted work.

 ---